luvit/luvit.io/articles/pty-ffi.md

   published = 1446764824
 }

-Several years ago I worked at Cloud9 IDE and was tasked with implementing a terminal in the browser.
+Some years ago I worked at [Cloud9 IDE][] and was tasked with implementing a terminal in the browser.
 The task is fairly basic and involves a few components.

  - A terminal emulator running in the browser.